Nicole Seah: National Solidarity Party

-Seah's team captured 43.35% of the vote and did not manage to wrest Marine Parade GRC from the PAP in the 2011 election.
-Nevertheless, this was seen as a huge achievement as the incumbent PAP had won 72.9% of the vote in the last election, which was the 1992 by-election.
-Also, the PAP team was helmed by a popular former Prime Minister, Goh Chok Tong.
-Indeed, the PAP's winning percentage was lower than the national PAP average.
-Goh later gave his thoughts on the election result in an interview with the Straits Times in which he stated that he had expected better results and cited Seah as a factor for the NSP's good showing.
+The NSP received 43.35% of the votes, but did not win Marine Parade GRC from the PAP in the 2011 election.
+This result represented a substantial increase from the oppositions performance in the constituency's previous contested election, 1992 by-election, when the PAP received 72.9% of the votes.
+The PAP team was led by former Prime Minister, Goh Chok Tong, and its share of the vote was below the party’s national average.
+Goh later said in an interview with The Straits Times that he stated that he expected a stronger results and identified Seah as a factor for the NSP's good showing.

-During the election, Seah lodged a police report against PAP candidate Tin Pei Ling for breach of the state-mandated cooling-off period 24 hours before polls, she was subsequently revealed to allegedly committed the same offence and were both issued a stern warning from the police.
+During the election, Seah lodged a police report alleging that PAP candidate Tin Pei Ling had breach the state-mandated 24-hour campaign cooling-off period.
+The police later investigated Seah over an alleged breach of the same rule, and both candidates were issued stern warnings.

 After the election, Seah made an online appeal for donations for her campaign on her Facebook account.
 On 23 May 2011, the NSP issued a public clarification statement and supported her actions.